Nach Baliye 9: Shraddha Blames Judges For Not Concentrating On Their Performance; Raveena Furious

 This, obviously, didn't go well with Raveena.
 The Bollywood actress was furious with Shraddha's claims and gave it back to her!

-Raveena asked the Kundali Bhagya actress to not blame the judges; and also told Shraddha that it shouldn't concern her.
+Raveena asked the Kundali Bhagya actress to not blame the judges and also told Shraddha that it shouldn't concern her.
 The Mohra actress also warned saying she would deduct marks if contestants start losing their concentration during the act(s).
-However, later, Raveena told Shraddha's beau Alam, that they are the forerunners for the final.
+However, later, Raveena told Shraddha's beau Alam that they are the forerunners for the final.

 However, according to the latest reports, Shraddha and Alam will be eliminated in the upcoming episode.